 (b) for a second or subsequent offence, not less than $200 or more than $2 000.

-109. Entry, use or movement of a potential carrier in a risk area or disease area contrary to instruction or direction
+109. Entry, use or movement of potential carrier in risk area or disease area contrary to instruction or direction

 Any person who takes a potential carrier into a risk area or disease area, or uses or moves a potential carrier in a risk area or disease area, contrary to any instruction or direction given by —

-(a) an authorized person in relation to that potential carrier; or
+(a) an authorised person in relation to that potential carrier; or

 (b) the CEO in relation to potential carriers of that class by notice published in a newspaper circulating in that risk area or disease area,